sustglobal/dev-center/jekyll/dataguide_hazards/flood.md

 Flooding captures the likelihood of a location being directly exposed to flooding, both from precipitation-based inland flooding and from coastal flooding.
 Flooding is among the deadlier natural disasters and poses direct risks to human health, infrastructure, and economic activity.

 ## Methodologies
 **Flood potential**

-Indicates the potential flood exposure from 2022 - 2100 expressed as a probability at the asset level.
-A value of 0.1 indicates that there is a 10% chance of flooding at any depth at that location.

-The output metric we use for inland flooding exposure ranges from 0 (low risk) to 1 (high risk).
-We derive this index from the collection of many simulations of flood inundated areas.
-We take into account multiple meteorological variables like precipitation, land surface pressure, humidity and elevation.

-We only cover only SSP5-RCP8.5 at the moment in the flood potential indicator.
+Indicates the projected flood likelihood, expressed as timeseries of annual expected probability at the asset level.
+We derive this method from WRI's [Aqueduct Flood Hazard Maps](https://www.wri.org/data/aqueduct-floods-hazard-maps) product, for both inland and coastal floods.
+Using a suite of flood maps of varying intensity, we derive an estimate of the expeted recurrence period for any amount of flooding.

+**Observed floods**
+Indicates whether flood was observed in a given year by satellites at the location of an asset.
+It is derived from [NASA MODIS](https://www.earthdata.nasa.gov/learn/find-data/near-real-time/modis-nrt-global-flood-product) data, for the period 2012 to present.

 ## Known Limitations
-Floods are difficult to observe by satelite, due primarily to cloud cover.
+- Satellite-derived remote sensing of floods has several well-known limitations.
+Floods are difficult to observe by satelite, due primarily to cloud cover, which contributes to False Negatives (reporting that there was no flooding, when in reality there was).
+Additionally, algorithms to detect flooding can report False Positives (detecting a flood when there was none, due to shadows and ground moisture).
 No historic flood database is comprehensive, even for recent years in the satelite period.
+- SSP1 is currently not available from the underlying data product, and our product is using SSP2 in place of SSP1 (SSP2 is duplicated in this product).

 ## Sample Assessment
 ### United States Counties